 21. Ease hot flashes in menopausal women with an ACV tonic.

-Personal Hygiene Uses for ACV
+Personal Hygiene Uses

 22. Whiten teeth with ACV by using it as a gargle or rinse for your mouth.
 Swish in mouth for about 1-2 minutes and then spit it out and rinse thoroughly with water.
 Too much acid can be bad for tooth enamel so once daily should suffice.
 Will take up to several weeks to see noticeable change in whitening.